Al3bad/social-media-analyser-csharp/README.md

 - Add posts
 - Remove a post from collection based on post ID
 - Retrieve a post from collection based on post ID
-- Retrieve top N posts with the most likes, and show retrieved posts in descending order of #likes
+- Retrieve top N posts with the most likes, and show retrieved posts in descending order
-- Retrieve top N posts with the most shares, and show retrieved posts in descending order of #shares
+- Retrieve top N posts with the most shares, and show retrieved posts in descending order
 - Load posts from csv file (default is "posts.csv")